-- Fortnightly site inspections,

-- Monthly task observations,

-- 3 monthly internal audits, and

-- External audits in line with the contract requirements and as required under Condition A26 of SSD-15788005.
+- Weekly site inspections, - Monthly task observations, - Geosyntec 6 monthly independent audits, and - External audits in line with the contract requirements and as required under Condition A26 of SSD-15788005.

 6.2.1 Non-Conformances

 Where an item has been assessed as Non-Conformance (NC) during any internal inspection an issue shall be raised in BIM360 Field to bring the activity or process into compliance with requirements.
 The issue(s) shall be recorded in BIM360 Field and allocated to the relevant contractor/subcontractor.